-Accelerated learning allows students to complete education and training programs more quickly than traditional postsecondary instruction.
+What is accelerated learning?
+Accelerated learning allows students to complete education and training programs more quickly than in traditional postsecondary programs.
+Strategies include the following:

-- integrating adult education with technical skills training rather than requiring students to enroll in separate classes
+- integrating adult education into technical skills training, rather than requiring students to enroll in separate classes

 - separating curriculum into manageable “chunks” or modules within a course or program, with each chunk acting as an advancing step along a career pathway